Bellamy-Ferriday House & Garden

 Free for Connecticut Landmarks Members & Children under 6

-Explore the life of Caroline Ferriday, a 20th-century philanthropist who championed human rights and social justice causes around the globe and in Connecticut, where she worked with survivors of Ravensbrück concentration camp.
-A visit to the five-acre site includes the grounds, a formal parterre garden, and the 18th-century residence built by Reverend Joseph Bellamy.
+Explore the life of Caroline Ferriday, a 20th-century philanthropist who championed human rights and social justice causes.
+Her work took her around the globe, aiding victims of Ravensbruck concentration camp and supporting the Civil Rights Movement in the United States.
+A visit to the ten-acre site includes the grounds, a formal parterre garden, and the 18th century residence built by Reverend Joseph Bellamy.
 Visitors will discuss the ways that beliefs and values can guide one’s actions by interpreting the lives, actions, and commitments of the house’s former residents.

 LEARN MORE